-It covers many of the same topics within her guidebook, including how to conduct historical research, organizing materials, outlining and plotting a story, and how to include illustrations and charts into your book.
+It covers many of the same topics within her guidebook, including how to conduct historical research, organize materials, outline and plot a story, and how to include illustrations and charts in your book.

 My Final Thoughts!

-Writing your family history book can be really exciting.
+Writing your family history book can be exciting.

 It does though bring up challenges, such as asking whether you have found out everything about your ancestors, or what to include and what to keep out.